🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Gusto homepage

-But when it comes to your landing pages, only certain sources of traffic will encounter it, namely PPC campaign traffic.
-And you have full control over who sees it and who doesn’t.
+But when it comes to your landing pages, only certain traffic sources will land there—namely PPC campaign traffic.
+And you have full control over who sees it and who doesn't.

-For example, ClickUp’s PPC lander gets traffic from paid ads only.
-It doesn't live within their website navigation, and no other source of traffic will see it.
+For example, Monday.com’s PPC lander gets traffic from paid ads only.
+It doesn't live within their website navigation, so no other source of traffic will see it.

 Conversely, you'll almost never want to send paid campaign traffic to your homepage.
 It's too broad and untargeted.

-But since their homepage needs to appeal to all traffic sources and segments, they don’t know who I am or what I want, hence the broad messaging: “One app to replace them all.”
+But since their homepage needs to appeal to all traffic sources and segments, they don't know who I am or what I want, hence the broad messaging: “Made for work, designed to love.”

 Think of your homepage like Grand Central Station.
 Like a terminal, it transports visitors to every important page on your website.